5 Critical KPIs That Make or Break Supply Chain Strategies

 A phenomenon like one-day free shipping is what happens when an organization views and supports its supply chain as a centerpiece of competitive differentiation.
 Treating the pushing of performance-based boundaries as an asset is a way to rewrite the value proposition to the customer.

 However, turning a massive challenge into a proverbial opportunity doesn’t come easy and it doesn’t come quick.
 Said Amazon CFO Brian Olsavsky, on the promise of 24-hour delivery: “We're able to do this because we spent 20 plus years expanding our fulfillment and logistics network.”

 The business investing in supply chain integration and supply chain optimization helps improve the quality of service it can provide to its customers and strengthens a differentiator that no competitor can match.
-Optimizing that supply chain, however, meets hitting key performance goals like agility, reliability, and accuracy every step of the way, from order to fulfillment – and even the return process.
+Optimizing that supply chain, however, meets hitting supply chain KPI performance metrics like agility, reliability, and accuracy every step of the way, from order to fulfillment – and even the return process.

 The Supply Chain Strategy Imperative

 The message to manufacturers, vendors, suppliers, distributors, and logistics and transportation partners is clear: Deliver products on time or be penalized until you can.
 Brands are quickly discovering how imperative agility is – the agility to shift their resources and often their priorities – to keep up with the demands of Amazon KPIs and others.